Tristan3002/abork-codon-ui/README.md

 ## Why this exists

 When expressing heterologous genes in *A. borkumensis*, codon usage mismatches can throttle translation.
-This tool performs a **greedy** optimization—each residue is mapped to the **top-frequency codon** from the organism’s codon usage table.
+This tool performs a **greedy** optimization, each residue is mapped to the **top-frequency codon** from the organism’s codon usage table.
 It’s intentionally simple and fast, with room for smarter heuristics later.

 ---